 Rose's Real-Mom Tip: "Balance is key.
 I always give 100% of myself to my job, and as soon as I get home, it's 100% family time.
 With the right support system on both ends of the spectrum, I believe that you can do it all.
 Just don't be afraid to ask for help."

-Between styling celebrity clients for the red carpet (Jessica Alba and Sarah Silverman included), designing a wildly successful collection for PBteen and Pottery Barn Kids, and launching clothing line The Great with creative partner in crime Meritt Elliott, she already has her hands full.
-But Current is also a mom to two gorgeous girls, Wallis and Lyle.
+Between styling celebrity clients for the red carpet (Jessica Alba and Sarah Silverman included), designing a wildly successful collection for PBteen and Pottery Barn Kids, and launching clothing line The Great with her creative partner Meritt Elliott, Emily Current already has her hands full.
+But she is also a mom to two gorgeous girls, Wallis and Lyle.

 Valladolid's Real-Mom Tip: "Lots of wine!
 No, but seriously, I think standing my ground, putting my family first, and letting everything else fall into place is the key for me.
 Instead of focusing so much on how hard you work, focus on how you're going to recharge so you can come back inspired, energized, and, most importantly, happy.